chandreshkkhatri/obsidian-kanban-multilevel/docs/How do I/View a Kanban's archive.md

 ![[Screen Shot 2021-09-13 at 4.04.59 PM.png]]

-To return to Kanban view, press `Ctrl + p`, search for "Kanban: Toggle between Kanban and markdown mode" and run it with `Enter`.
+To return to Kanban Multilevel view, press `Ctrl + p`, search for "Kanban Multilevel: Toggle between Kanban Multilevel and markdown mode" and run it with `Enter`.